brettmcgrath/security_camera/README.md

 As seen below, there was minimal improvement over past modeling:
 <img src='./results/2_model3_1class/results.png'>

+If you are interested in reproducing these results, feel free to download the data used with augmentations by clicking [here](https://drive.google.com/file/d/1fTSPG7bh9j26EQsJo-7cGYQtofd_UPsm/view?usp=sharing) then embedding the cleaned_data folder within the yolov5 folder refactored for model 3 available for download [here](https://drive.google.com/file/d/1vmJA_VoI_g1bRTXaHYP89PNTn60y4PkN/view?usp=sharing).

 ### Micro-model tests:
 I ran several smaller datasets of handgun images (1,680 images in training set and my original test set) on which to test sigmoid vs tanh activation and adam optimization against the YOLOv5 default settings.
 Use of the adam optimizer performed worse by nearly all metrics than use of the default (SGD).
 Tanh showed promise for continued use in providing nearly equivalent results as sigmoid activation with slightly higher precision and was able to train in over half the time.
 The much smaller data size affected all metrics significantly.
 See results for micro-test results for exact numbers and their respective graphs.